 The black swam misconceptions

-Related to a faith in the randomness of events is the major pre-occupation with the so-called “black swan” events (i.e. infrequent disaster scenarios).
-This has two potential negative impacts to the perceived need to invest in a supply chain resiliency program.
-First, many believe these “acts of gods” by definition can’t be predicted and planned for, so preparation and mitigation is futile.
-Rather, these are frequently scenarios that catch supply chain professionals uninformed/unaware.
+Related to faith in the randomness of events is the major pre-occupation with the so-called “black swan” events (i.e. infrequent disaster scenarios).
+This has two potential negative impacts on the perceived need to invest in a supply chain resiliency program.
+First, many believe these “acts of gods” by definition can’t be predicted and planned for, so preparation and mitigation are futile.
+Rather, these are frequent scenarios that catch supply chain professionals uninformed/unaware.
 There are in fact early warnings and information foreshadowing most events, yet most organizations have no access or visibility to that data.
 Second, these events distract from the focus that a resiliency program applies to the smaller, but almost daily, supply events that in aggregate have a larger business impact.

 It’s important to be aware of these myths and get ahead of them by talking openly about misconceptions and providing evidence to the contrary or rationale for the new, modern supply chain resiliency line of thinking.